 In simple words, a fund with a higher rating is safer than a fund with a lower rating.
 Funds with lower ratings tend to offer higher interest rates.
 Risk and returns go in opposite directions.
 While a high returning instrument will be risky, a low returning one mostly has a moderate risk profile.

-Hence, it is important to keep in mind your risk appetite before investing in a debt fund.
+Hence, it is essential to keep in mind your risk appetite before investing in a debt fund.

-Risks Involved in Investing In a Debt Fund
+Beware Of Risks Involved in Investing In a Debt Fund:

-Typically, there are 2 major risks involved while investing in a debt mutual fund – interest rate risk and credit risk.
+There are 2 significant risks involved while investing in a debt mutual fund – interest rate risk and credit risk.

 Interest rate risk is the risk of fluctuation of the interest rate.
 Interest rate and Net Asset Value (NAV) are inversely related, i.e., if the interest rate increases, NAV falls and vice versa.
 The interest rate risk mostly does not impact the immediate short term funds but impacts the NAV of long duration funds.

-- Choose a debt fund whose duration matches with your financial needs.
+- Choose a debt fund whose duration matches your financial needs.